|Outreach Presentation Links|

 I was sponsor of our chemistry club, XEM from 1993-2005 and helped supervise our outreach activities to the local schools.
 One of these activities is Kids and Chemistry, a program where students go into the surrounding schools and do "hands-on" activities or demonstrations with the students.
 If you would like to request a visit from LABMAN or our students e-mail me at firstname.lastname@example.org and I will pass the request on.

 I am also interested in helping students "do science", and I was director of the Middle TN Science and Engineering Fair (MTSEF) from 2003-2012.
-After a long run at Vanderbilt, this grade 6-12 science fair found a new home at APSU in 2003.
+After a long run at Vanderbilt, this grade 6-12 science fair came to APSU in 2003.
+It has now once again made its way back to Nashville.
 It is affiliated with the International Science and Engineering Fair.
 I also directed the Montgomery County Science Fair from 1992-2003.
 Click here for more info about the MC fair.

 Of course when I am not being LABMAN, I must find time to assume my other identity, mild-mannered general and physical chemistry professor at APSU.
 With the help of the education and physics departments, we have developed a course for pre-service elementary education majors under a grant from Project NOVA sponsored by NASA.
 This course is called "Introduction to Chemistry and Physics" and has been offered since the fall of 98.
 It originally was team taught between the chemistry and physics departments but now is taught solely by myself.
 I also have many of my NOVA class activities online that you can access.
 Other classes I teach or have taught are chem 1110 and lab, chem 1120, chem 1020, chem 3610 and lab, and chem 3620 and lab.
 I also am the pre-med program advisor at APSU.
 Pre-meds will especially want to investigate the pre-med advisement links.